CSS Variables

 Variables via Javascript

-You can update CSS variables dynamically with JavaScript, for example when switching themes or applying tenant-specific branding.
+You can also change CSS variables dynamically using JavaScript, for example when switching the theme or branding for tenants.

 document.documentElement.style.setProperty('--wje-background', '#f8fafc');